omerandUl/Fortnite.gg-Locker-Importer/README.md

-# Fortnite.gg-Locker-Importer
+# Fortnite.gg Locker Importer

-This app takes your Fortnite locker info and imports it into fortnite.gg
+This app allows users to export their Fortnite locker data through the Epic Games OAuth system.
+User data is collected temporarily and is not stored or shared in any way.